coehne/svelteKitOnFirebase/README.md

 # SvelteKit + Firebase Hosting

-This is demo project on how to deploy SvelteKit to Firebase framework aware hosting.
+These are instructions for setting up a SvelteKit demo project and deploy it to Firebase with framework aware hosting.

 ## Installation steps

+### Setup SvelteKit

-### Setup a [new SvelteKit](https://kit.svelte.dev/docs/creating-a-project) project with
+Setup a [new SvelteKit](https://kit.svelte.dev/docs/creating-a-project) project with:

 ```zsh
 npm create svelte@latest my-app